Alex888666/TherapyRepo/README.md

 ### Setup of the Computer

 The first steps that need to be taken into account for the use of the robot is that a computer needs to be setted up.
-The laboratory computers especifically the ones that are already hold in place with a square rig have all the previous data needed.
+The laboratory computers especifically the ones that are already held in place with a square rig have all the previous data needed.
 Look especifically for a thinkerpad that has a label with a barcode with the numbers 4004/08144/000.
 That computer holds all the data that was used for this project and previous ones.

 ![Computer](RIg.jpeg "Computer")